 Some losses you may incur in your business have nothing to do with theft, but rather loss of productivity.
 A security camera can be a means for you to make sure employees are performing to your expectations when you’re not around.
 Surveillance video monitoring is also useful for improving workplace efficiency.
 By reviewing recorded videos, you may see potential areas of change to increase productivity and reduce wait times.

 Cameras can also lessen misbehavior by employees, such as harassment or bullying.
 A record of events will provide you with the information you need when you’re called on to settle disputes between employees.
-Some disputes may even end up in court and having cameras and a video of the problem behavior, can help show you were pro-active in protecting the safety of your employees.
+Some disputes may even end up in court.
+So having cameras and a video of the problem behavior can help show you were proactive in protecting the safety of your employees.
 Cameras used for this purpose can also help ensure employees are adhering to company policies and procedures.

 If safety is a top concern because of the materials or machines used in your facility, surveillance systems allow you to monitor workers to ensure everyone follows the safety protocols.
 If a workplace accident does happen, video footage can help identify what went wrong, why, and how to prevent it in the future.

 If you find this occurring and suspect surveillance is to blame, you may have to do a better job of stressing the benefits of these cameras to employees.
-You can do this by explaining the cameras are for safety and security.
+The way you can do this by explaining the cameras are for safety and security and this is how security cameras are helping industrial buildings improve security.
 You can also emphasize that video surveillance can help you recognize outstanding performance better.
-You might also explain that no hidden cameras are permitted, and that no cameras will ever be installed in private areas, such as restrooms or lounges.
+You might also explain that no hidden cameras are permitted.
+Also that no cameras will ever be installed in private areas, such as restrooms or lounges.